barty008/fe-katas/2-js-katas/katas/binarySearch/binarySearch.md

 ### Food for thought

-- Think about how this algorithm compares to searching on element at a time in order.
+- Think about how this algorithm compares to searching one element at a time in order.
 Which one is faster and, more importantly, how much faster is it?
 - Is there a way to approximately determine how many "bisections" it would take to find a number based on the length of the array?